Ultimate SEO for Beginners

 More Advanced SEO Tips

-If you can do the majority of these things, you can create top-ranked articles and put the power of Google in the palm of your hand.
+If you can do the majority of these things, you can create some top-ranking posts articles and put the power of Google in the palm of your hand.

 Remember, your website can look shiny and beautiful from the outside but it’s the inner workings that make it worth coming back to time and time again:)